brent-stone/avengercon_2024/docs/workshop/2_pros_cons.md

     This likely isn't new information, but directly [extending Python with C or C++](https://docs.python.org/3/extending/extending.html) is how Numpy, Pandas, and much of the CPython standard library is made.

+    ---

+    **Pros:**

+    :material-checkbox-marked-circle:{ .green } You're that dev who can optimize Python with C :fontawesome-solid-hat-wizard:

+    **Cons:**

+    :octicons-x-circle-24:{ .red } You're the dev trying to optimize Python with C :material-emoticon-poop:

 -   :material-language-c:{ .lg .middle } __Compile and Cache Python__

     ---